Marine wounds and stings

 If you or a companion is stung by a jellyfish:

 - Avoid moving the affected limb.
+Do not rub the sting area.

 - Remove nematocysts and tentacles from the skin using gloves and forceps.
 Razor blades can be used to shave off nematocysts.